 I am a U.S. Citizen or Legal Permanent Resident.
-Does Presidential Proclamation 10143 apply to me?
+Does the new Presidential Proclamation regarding the Omicron variant apply to me?

-No. Presidential Proclamation 10143 does not apply to U.S. citizens or lawful permanent residents.
+No. The new Presidential Proclamation does not apply to U.S. citizens or lawful permanent residents.

 I am the immediate family member of a U.S. Citizen or LPR.
-Does the Proclamation apply?
+Does the new Proclamation apply?

 The Proclamation does not apply to:

 - Any non-U.S. citizen spouse of a U.S. citizen or lawful permanent resident (LPR),